Crawley Friday Darts League Rules 2025/2026

 If still a tie, then a play-off at a neutral venue would be played.

-Rule 8: All fees must be paid, and Registration forms submitted at least 2 weeks before the first league game.
+8) All fees must be paid, and Registration forms submitted at least 2 weeks before the first league game.
 If not received, defaulting teams will not be allowed to play until all forms and money received.
 Any additional players or transfers can be added up to 31st of December.
-If a player is transferring, they must have consent from the League Secretary and at least 7 days clearance before playing for their new team.
+New rule (all teams can add up to players after the 31st December deadline) If a player is transferring, they must have consent from the League Secretary and at least 7 days clearance before playing for their new team.
 Any team playing an unregistered player will be penalised 2 points every time they play.
 Captains and Secretaries must be registered and only they can play in their respective competitions.
-To compete in singles, doubles and trebles competitions, players must have played at least a third of the games up to the point of the competition.
+Rule change To compete in singles, doubles and trebles competitions, players must have played at least 4 games up to the point of the competition."
 This does not include any competitions that are not run by the league.

 All players names on the results cards must have a surname.